 When someone hands you a printed document to edit, you don’t need to think twice about grabbing a red pen.
 The ability to draw and write directly on the paper makes communicating your ideas quick and simple.
 But what about a digital document?
-You can always print it out, but by the time you’ve written on it, scanned it in, and sent the resulting image, many of your notes could be illegible.
+You can always print it out, but by the time you’ve written on it, scanned it in, and sent the resulting images over to your designer, many of your notes could be illegible.

 The simplest annotation feature is the highlighter, which works exactly like you think it should.
 Just click the highlighter button—select your text, and you’re ready to go!

 Once you’ve highlighted an area, add a note to it by right-clicking and selecting “Open pop-up note.”